 Is every council owned street light being upgraded?

 Yes.
-Some streets within the Borough have already been converted to LED lanterns.
-All other street lights will be converted over a 2 year period between May 2017 and November 2018.
+Some streets within the borough have already been converted to LED lanterns.
+All other Council owned street lights will be converted over a 2 year period between May 2017 and April 2019.

 Why is my street not being converted at the same time as others on my estate?